yomnahisham/su-tech-backend-scripts/README.md

 | **filter_keyword_orders.py** | Filters emails of users who ordered items containing a specific keyword (e.g., "case") and lists the matching items in a CSV file. |

-(Update this table as you add descriptions for each script.)

 ## Usage
 To use any of these scripts, clone the repository and run the desired script using Python: